 ATDS and Text Message Compliance Rules

-Let’s walk through what today’s rules say—and what they really mean for how you text your audience.
+Let’s break down what the rules say today—and what they actually mean for how you send texts.

 What Counts as an ATDS in the Current World?

-Thankfully, recent court decisions have helped clarify things—at least a bit.
+Thankfully, recent court decisions made it a bit clearer.

 Smart (and Safe) SMS Compliance Tips